SCVision/LongarmLiDAR/README.md

 - CalibrationPrecise:Process of calibration with four degrees of freedom.
 Run 'main_calibrateAll_201357.m' first and then 'main_calibrate_byhand201357.m'.

 - Anti_occlusion_test: Data of anti-occlusion scenarios and display functions.
+Objects are box, sphere and column, distances are from 350mm to 4000mm.

 - Adaptive_scanning: Demonstration for adaptive resolution scanning.